- Honors Program

-An "Honors Thesis Mentor" for an Honors thesis is a full-time member of the University of Dayton faculty from the department in which the student is completing a thesis (typically his or her own department).
+An "Honors Thesis Mentor" for an Honors thesis is a tenured or tenure-track member of the University of Dayton faculty from the department in which the student is completing a thesis (typically his or her own department).

 The Honors Thesis Mentor Roles

 The Honors Thesis Mentor performs the following roles:

 - Oversees the project from its inception